laybow119/Jmeter/README.md

  7. Archive build/test reulst for debug if any
  8. Send build result to somewhere

-# Task 2 Scenario and Explanation (Evaluation of the microservice RPS, RESTful API based service)
+## Task 2 Scenario and Explanation
+Evaluation for the microservice capacity which is RESTful API based service

 ### What the purpose is for performance test (load testing)?
  1. Evaluate the service capacity that how many RPS can be taken (Maximum RPS for single microservice with resource limitataion)